Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

            );
            ...

-For more advanced types of mocks, use ``MockFn::new_v1``, ``MockFn::new_v0``, or ``MockFn::new``.
+For more advanced types of mocks, use the functions ``MockFn::new_v1``, ``MockFn::new_v0``, or ``MockFn::new``.
-Each of the which take a closure that has access to the parameter and amount used in ``invoke_contract(.., parameter, .., amount)``, but also the balance and state of contract you are testing.
+Each of these functions takes a closure that has access to the parameter and amount used in ``invoke_contract(.., parameter, .., amount)``, but also the balance and state of the contract you are testing.
 The methods differ in what the closure should return.
 V0 contracts do not have a return value, whereas V1 contracts always do.